Democrat Jon Ossoff Ousts GOP Sen. David Perdue in Georgia

 Ossoff, a 33-year-old CEO of a film production company, livestreamed a speech at 8:00 a.m.
 Wednesday declaring victory.
 “Whether you were for me, or against me, I’ll be for you in the U.S. Senate,” Ossoff said.
 He reiterated his campaign message of “health, jobs, and justice” and spoke primarily about his response to coronavirus, vowing he would “trust medical expertise, doctors, and scientists” and push for a “robust public health response so that we can defeat this virus.”

-Perdue has not conceded the race — his campaign released a statement just after 2 a.m.
-Wednesday morning saying it believed Perdue would emerge as the winner.
+Perdue has not conceded the race, though his campaign released a statement just after 2 a.m.
+Wednesday morning before the race had been called saying it believed Perdue would emerge as the winner.
 “This is an exceptionally close election that will require time and transparency to be certain the results are fair and accurate and the voices of Georgians are heard,” the statement read.
 “We will mobilize every available resource and exhaust every legal recourse to ensure all legally cast ballots are properly counted.
 We believe in the end, Senator Perdue will be victorious.”

-Perdue, a 71-year-old businessman turned senator, had edged out Ossoff by 1.8 percent, or 88,000 votes, in the November 3 general election, but the Georgia Republican was forced into a runoff after just barely missing the 50 percent mark, by about 0.3 percent, that was needed to win outright.
+Perdue, a 71-year-old businessman turned senator, had edged out Ossoff by 1.8 percent, or about 88,000 votes, in the November 3 general election, but the Georgia Republican was forced into a runoff after just barely missing the 50 percent mark, by 0.3 percent, that was needed to win outright.

 Polling throughout the runoff showed Ossoff with a slight edge over Perdue in the final weeks of the race, though the outcome still appeared to be a toss-up with most polls close enough to fall within the standard margins of error.